What is Commercial Taxi Insurance?

 - The credit score of your business

-How to Lower Taxi Insurance Premiums
+How to Get Cheaper Taxi Insurance

 - If you have a driving history free of claims—or have avoided making unnecessary claims—it can save you money.
 Always be sure to drive carefully.
-You can also establish a safety program or procedure for you and your drivers to avoid and eliminate the risk of accident.
+You can also establish a safety program or procedure for you and your drivers to avoid and eliminate the risk of accidents.

 - Choosing a higher deductible (that you can still afford) can lower your premium.